-Acronym Definition AES Advanced Encryption Standard: established by NIST (National Institute of Standards and Technology, United States of America) DSK Data Security Kit MX-FR11: an optional product sold separately for the MFD, including the firmware part of the TOE.
+Acronym Definition AES Advanced Encryption Standard: established by NIST (National Institute of Standards and Technology, United States of America) DSK Data Security Kit MX-FR22: an optional product sold separately for the MFD, including the firmware part of the TOE.
 EEPROM Electrically Erasable Programmable ROM: a type of non-volatile memory that allows low frequency of electrical rewriting at any address.
+FIPS PUB 197 Federal Information Processing Standards Publication 197: the standard which defines the AES specifications.
 HDC Hard Disk Controller: the HDC in the MFD includes part of the TOE hardware.
-HDD Hard Disk Drive HTTP Hypertext Transfer Protocol: a communication protocol generally used for the Web.
-HTTPS HTTP over SSL: HTTP with protection of SSL.
+HDD Hard Disk Drive HTTP Hypertext Transfer Protocol: a communication protocol generally used for Web.
+HTTPS HTTP over SSL, HTTP with protection of SSL.
 I/F Interface IP Internet Protocol: a communication protocol to divide data in packets to deliver it to the destination.
 IPP Internet Printing Protocol: a communication protocol for printing.
-IPP-SSL IPP over SSL: IPP with protection of SSL.
-IPsec Security Architecture for Internet Protocol: a communication protocol consisting of ensuring integrity and providing authentication mechanism using the AH (Authentication Header), data encryption using the ESP (Encapsulated Security Payload) and key exchange using the IKE (Internet Key Exchange protocol), protecting data from being tampered and maintaining confidentiality of data by the IP packet.
+IPP-SSL IPP over SSL, IPP with protection of SSL.
 IT Information Technology LDAP Lightweight Directory Access Protocol: a communication protocol for directory service.
 MAC Media Access Control: communication protocols to allow a number of communication devices to share a single communication medium by identifying devices and mediating communication to avoid collision.
 MFD Multi Function Device: a digital multifunctional device which is an office machine mainly equipped with copier, printer, scanner and fax functions.
 In this document, only models listed in Section 1.3.2.
-MIB Management Information Base: a virtual database used for managing information in controlling network devices remotely, required for the SNMP.
 MSD Mass Storage Device: in this document, this especially indicates the HDD and Flash memory in MFD.
 NIC Network Interface Card or Network Interface Controller OS Operating System PC Personal Computer ROM Read Only Memory SSL Secure Socket Layer: a cryptographic communication protocol for computer network.
 UI User Interface USB Universal Serial Bus: a serial bus standard to connect between IT equipments.
 SMTP Simple Mail Transfer Protocol: a communication protocol to transfer E-mails.
-SNMP Simple Network Management Protocol: a communication protocol which manages network devices.
-SNMP v3 SNMP version 3: the SNMP which performs functions for protecting SNMP packets transmitted on a network by authenticating and encrypting them from being wiretapped, spoofed, tampered or replayed.
-Windows Internet Name Service: resolves a NetBIOS name into the IP address.
+WINS Windows Internet Name Service: resolves a NetBIOS name into the IP address.